jlchang/2024-09-20-unix-shell/README.md

 ```

 Once you are satisfied with the edits to your site, commit and push the changes to your repository.
 A few minutes later, you can go to the GitHub Pages URL for your workshop site and preview it.
-An example might look like `https://gvwilson.github.io/2016-12-01-oomza`.
+An example URL might look like `https://gvwilson.github.io/2016-12-01-oomza`.
 [The finished page should look something like this](fig/completed-page.png?raw=true).

 <!--links set up for this session-->